Code Conventions for Java

 10.4 Numerical Constants

-Numerical values (literals) should not be coded directly, except for -1, 0, and 1, which can appear in a for loop as counter values.
-A constant should be used instead.
+Numerical values (literals) should not be coded directly; a constant should be used instead.
+An exception can be made for -1, 0, and 1, which can appear in a for loop as counter values.

 10.5 Variable Assignments

-Do not assigning several variables to the same value in a single statement.
+Do not assign several variables to the same value in a single statement.
 It is hard to read.

 The following is an example of both incorrect and correct variable assignments.